HP-wascodigama/Mobile-robot-chasing-a-1cm-white-ball/README.md

 22. 2. select Add tab and select camera and choose image_topic
 23. 3.
 Add robot model
 24. 4.
 Add LaserScan option and then choose Topic -> /scan
+25. Or you can directly launch rviz by running these cmmands in another terminal if you also added .rviz and .launch files in src directory
+26. $cd /src
+27. $ roslaunch RvizLaunchChase.launch
+28.

 Now you would be able to find my_ball in insert option of gazebo, select it and put in workframe.
 Robot will chase when it found white ball in it's camera range.